MAYTREE NURSERY AND INFANTS SCHOOL

 Gold –Pot of Gold

-Consequences for unwanted behaviours
+Consequences for unwanted behaviour:

-Extreme behaviour and Pupil with behaviour problems
+Extreme behaviour and Pupil with challenging behaviour

 Racist Abuse and Bullying

 In common with all schools, we take particularly strong views on racist name-calling, teasing, cultural abuse (including religious abuse) and Bullying.
 The school does not tolerate bullying of any kind.
 If we discover that an act of bullying or intimidation has taken place, we act immediately to stop any further occurrences of such behaviour.
 While it is very difficult to eliminate bullying, we do everything in our power to ensure that all pupils attend school free from fear.
-Such incidents are logged on the special forms kept in the staffroom and given to the Headteacher.
+Such incidents are logged on the ABC forms kept in the staffroom and given to the Class Teacher/SLT/Headteacher.

 Please see related policies and appendixes